-Wells Fargo fined $35 million for allegedly giving improper investment advice
+Wells Fargo fined $35 million in SEC settlement over investment advice

 The $35 million penalty will be distributed to Wells Fargo investors who were harmed, the SEC said.

+“Wells Fargo’s policies and procedures relating to single-inverse ETFs … were not reasonably designed to prevent and detect unsuitable recommendations of these complex products,” the SEC said.

 The fine comes as Wells Fargo struggles to repair its image after admitting to consumer abuses.
-Last week, it reached a $3 billion settlement with the Justice Department and the SEC to settle charges that its aggressive sales goals led to widespread consumer abuses, including millions of accounts opened without customers’ consent.
+Last week, it reached a $3 billion settlement with the Justice Department and the SEC to settle charges that its aggressive sales goals led to widespread consumer abuses, including millions of accounts opened in customers’ names without the customers’ consent.